 High mRNA noise combined with high translational efficiency leads to high protein noise

-(A) Existing model to describe impact of translational efficiency on protein expression noise.
-(B) Protein noise among 16 classes of genes classified according to the quartiles of mean mRNA expression, calculated from Nadal-Ribelles et al.40, and then by the quartiles of protein synthesis rates per mRNA from Riba et al.41.
-(C) Two-state model of gene expression with the transition rates Kon and Koff.
-(D-E) Relationship between mean protein expression and protein noise (CV) obtained from stochastic modeling at different transcription rates (D) and at different transcriptional burst frequencies (E) (F) Mean-adjusted mRNA expression noise calculated from the single-cell RNA-seq data40 in 16 classes of genes classified according to the quartiles of mean mRNA expression and the quartiles of protein synthesis rate per mRNA.
+(A) Existing model describing the impact of translational efficiency on protein expression noise.
+(B) Genes were classified into 16 classes according to the quartiles of mean mRNA expression, calculated from Nadal-Ribelles et al.40, and then by the quartiles of protein synthesis rates per mRNA from Riba et al.41.
+The protein noise values for genes in each of the classes were obtained from Newman et al. (2006)15, and the measure distance-to-median (DM) value, as derived in their work, was considered as the measure of noise.
+(C) Two-state model of gene expression with the transition rates Kon and Koff between transcriptional ON and OFF states was used for stochastic simulations (D-E) Relationship between mean protein expression and protein noise (CV) obtained from stochastic modeling using the two-state model.
+The panel (D) describes the results of stochastic simulations obtained at different starting mRNA numbers of a gene to test whether the mRNA expression level of a gene can explain the positive relationship between mean protein expression and protein noise.
+The panel (E) shows the results obtained from stochastic simulations at different transcriptional burst frequencies, but keeping the starting mRNA number of the gene constant.
+(F) Mean-adjusted mRNA expression noise calculated from the single-cell RNA-seq data40 in 16 classes of genes classified according to the quartiles of mean mRNA expression and the quartiles of translational efficiency based on the data on protein synthesis rate per mRNA from Riba et al., 201941.
 Q1, Q2, and Q3 represent first, second and third quartiles.

 Stochastic fluctuation in mRNA expression, originating from transcriptional bursts, combined with high translational efficiency generates high protein noise.

-(A) The new working model (B) Estimation of parameters of two-state model of gene expression from single-cell RNA-seq data (C) Protein noise of genes with different levels of transcriptional burst frequencies and protein synthesis rates per mRNA (D) Protein noise (DM) of genes classified into 16 classes based on burst frequency and protein synthesis rate per mRNA.
-Q1, Q2, and Q3 represent first, second and third quartiles.
+(A) The new working model postulated that the genes with bursty transcription (low transcriptional burst frequency) and high translational efficiency were likely to exhibit higher protein expression noise compared to the genes with bursty transcription but low translational efficiency.
+(B) Estimation of parameters of two-state model of gene expression from single-cell RNA-seq data as described by Kim and Marioni (2013)44.
+(C) Protein noise of genes with different levels of transcriptional burst frequencies and translational efficiency, estimated by protein synthesis rates per mRNA40.
+(D) Protein expression noise (DM values from Newman et al., 200644) of genes classified into 16 classes based on burst frequency and translational efficiency (protein synthesis rate per mRNA41).
+Q1, Q2, and Q3 represent first, second and third quartiles, respectively.

-The model combining transcriptional and translational bursts does not explain the correlation between translational efficiency and protein noise
+The model combining transcriptional and translational bursting does not explain the positive correlation between translational efficiency and protein noise

-Inclusion of ribosome demand associated with translation can reveal positive correlation between translational efficiency and protein noise
+Inclusion of ribosome demand associated with translation of mRNA molecules of a gene can reveal positive correlation between translational efficiency and protein noise

 Impact of changes in translational efficiency on protein noise is dependent on the transcriptional burst characteristics of promoters